Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Prepare a machine for the replication appliance

 • Process server: The process server acts as a replication gateway.
-It receives replication data, optimizes it with caching, compression, and encryption, and sends it to a cache storage account in Azure.
+It receives replication data and optimizes that data with caching, compression, and encryption.
+Then it sends the data to a cache storage account in Azure.

 • Set up a separate EC2 VM to host the replication appliance.
 This instance must be running Windows Server 2012 R2 or Windows Server 2016.
 Review the hardware, software, and networking requirements for the appliance.

-• The appliance shouldn't be installed on a source VM that you want to replicate or on the Azure Migrate discovery and assessment appliance you may have installed before.
+• The appliance shouldn't be installed on a source VM that you want to replicate or on the Azure Migrate: Discovery and assessment appliance you might have installed before.
 It should be deployed on a different VM.

 • The source AWS VMs to be migrated should have a network line of sight to the replication appliance.
-Configure necessary security group rules to enable this.
-It's recommended that the replication appliance is deployed in the same VPC as the source VMs to be migrated.
-If the replication appliance needs to be in a different VPC, the VPCs need to be connected through VPC peering.
+Configure necessary security group rules to enable this capability.
+We recommend that you deploy the replication appliance in the same virtual private cloud (VPC) as the source VMs to be migrated.
+If the replication appliance needs to be in a different VPC, the VPCs must be connected through VPC peering.

 • The source AWS VMs communicate with the replication appliance on ports HTTPS 443 (control channel orchestration) and TCP 9443 (data transport) inbound for replication management and replication data transfer.
 The replication appliance in turn orchestrates and sends replication data to Azure over port HTTPS 443 outbound.
 To configure these rules, edit the security group inbound/outbound rules with the appropriate ports and source IP information.